 I had traveled to record in Berlin three times.
 Between June and November I performed my new Berlin material at festivals in France, Romania, Ireland and The Netherlands.
 Each performance was recorded and clips used as part of the next improvised performance.

-2012 will see the Berlin project completed in advance of starting something new and performing at events and festivals around Europe again.
+2012 saw the Berlin project completed in advance of starting something new and performing at events and festivals around Europe again.